Cresson in Cambria County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in this topic list: Exploration.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical month for this entry is April 1799.

 Location.
 40° 27.616′ N, 78° 35.947′ W. Marker is in Cresson, Pennsylvania, in Cambria County.
-Marker is on Admiral Peary Highway (Pennsylvania Route 2014) 0.2 miles west of St. Joseph Street (Pennsylvania Route 1004), on the right when traveling west.
+It is on Admiral Peary Highway (Pennsylvania Route 2014) 0.2 miles west of St. Joseph Street ( Route 1004), on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Cresson PA 16630, United States of America.
 Touch for directions.

 Also see . . .
 Robert Edwin Peary at FindAGrave.com.
 (Submitted on February 17, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

-Photographed By Mike Wintermantel, February 17, 2012
+Photographed by Mike Wintermantel, February 17, 2012

 6. Robert E. Peary Statue Plaque